Constitution of Ohio

-The Northwest Ordnance (1787)
+The Northwest Ordinance (1787)

 Ohio was created from the easternmost portion of the Northwest Territory.
 In 1787, the Congress of the Confederation of the United States passed the Northwest Ordinance, establishing a territorial government and providing that "[t]here shall be formed in the said territory, not less than three nor more than five states."
 The Ordinance prohibited slavery and provided for freedom of worship, the right of habeas corpus and trial by jury, and the right to make bail except for capital offenses.
 Ohio courts have noted that the Northwest Ordinance "was ever considered as the fundamental law of the territory."

 1802 Constitution

 The Ohio territory's population grew steadily in the 1790s and early 19th century.
 Congress passed an enabling bill to establish a new state, which President Thomas Jefferson signed into law on April 30, 1802.
 A state constitutional convention was held in November 1802 in Chillicothe, Ohio, and it adopted what became known as the 1802 Constitution.
 Largely due to the perception that territorial governor Arthur St. Clair had ruled heavy-handedly, the constitution provided for a "weak" governor and judiciary, and vested virtually all power in a bicameral legislature, known as the General Assembly.
 Congress simply recognized the existence of the "state of Ohio" rather than passing a separate resolution declaring Ohio a state as it had done and would do with other new states.
 On February 19, 1803, President Jefferson signed the bill into law.
 It provided that Ohio "had become one of the United States of America," and that Federal law "shall have the same force and effect within the said State of Ohio, as elsewhere within the United States."
 Scholars Stephen H. Steinglass and Gino J. Scarselli suggest that St. Clair's Federalist affiliation played a key role in the hasty passage, given that most Ohioans sided with Jefferson's Republican Party.

 Many tax protesters use this as an argument that Ohio was not a state until 1953.
 But this view was defeated in Bowman v.
 United States, 920 F. Supp.
 623 n.1 (E.D.
 Pa.
 1995) (discussing the 1953 joint Congressional resolution that confirmed Ohio's status as a state retroactive to 1803).

 The first General Assembly first met in Chillicothe, the new state capital, on March 1, 1803.
-This has come to be considered the date of Ohio statehood.
+This was recognized as the effective date of Ohio statehood by the Ohio General Assembly in 1902, and by the US Congress in 1953.

-Judge Charles Willing Byrd was the primary author of the document.
-He used the 1796 constitution of Tennessee as a model, with those of Pennsylvania and Kentucky as other influences.
+Judge Charles Willing Byrd was the delegate most responsible for choosing another constitution to use as a model, and chose the 1796 constitution of Tennessee.
+The constitutions of Pennsylvania and Kentucky were also influential.
 Provisions in the constitution included a ban on slavery but also included a prohibition on African American suffrage.
 The constitution provided for amendment only by convention.
-An attempt in 1819 was rejected by voters.
+An attempt to hold such a convention in 1819 was rejected by voters.